The Best States for Happily Ever After

 If you’re wondering how your state does rates for “happily ever after”, you can take a look at the marriage rate, divorce rate, and average duration of marriage for your state below:

 Whether you’re happily married, recently divorced, or still waiting for that happily ever after, there is a good chance your next move is on the horizon.
 As you merge your lives and your belongings, our team has the resources to ease the transition and make your move easier.
-Read up on our expert moving tips or check out our locations if you’re considering storage to ease your transition.
+Read up on our expert moving tips or find self storage online if you’re considering storage to ease your transition.